 Students should then complete the degree program admissions process (the Foundations courses requirement according to the university policy) and become UoPeople degree students.
+Applicants will be able to apply for transfer credit up until they are admitted to the university and be able to reapply for transfer credit once they become a degree seeking student.
 Note that UNIV 1001 is non-transferable, therefore all applicants must complete this one Foundations course before becoming a degree student.